bcace/tay/README.md

 # Tay

-Tay is an agent-based simulation library written in C. It includes various space partitioning structures both for multithreaded execution on CPU or GPU.
+Tay is a spatial agent-based simulation library that focuses on simulation speed and correctness.

-Initially, Tay can be used to simply provide a quick and easy way to get efficient agent-based simulation running in C. But since it separates simulation infrastructure from model code and allows combining different space partitioning structures (even switching them while the simulation is running) it allows optimal simulation running throughout its development.
-For example if some parts of the model are stationary and can be kept in a structure that only has to be built once at the beginning while other agents are moving and require that their structure gets rebuilt every simulation step.
-Or there could be a difference in size of agents; some are points so they work best in a grid structure, others vary in size - they should probably be in a tree structure.
-The goal of Tay is to allow all those structures to work together seamlessly.
+Agent-based simulation speed quickly decreases with the increase of interactions between agents, and when optimizing simulation run-times, the best approach depends to a high degree on the model itself: Are agents points or do they vary in size?
+Do they interact at certain range, or through fixed references, or through a grid?
+Do all agents move or are some of them stationary?
+Are agents evenly distributed in space or are they tightly grouped in certain spots?
+Sometimes it even depends on hardware used: is GPU available for simulation, or is it already busy with some demanding rendering?

+Tay tries to cover all these cases with a set of *interchangeable* and *composable* space partitioning structures. *Interchangeable* means that it's easy to experiment which structure best suits the model, even during later stages of model development. *Composable* means that agents can be divided into several different structures, each chosen to be optimal for its agents while never interfering with their ability to interact.

-Currently the library is in experimental state, I'm still building a set of test cases, benchmarking simulation runs and comparing results, all of which can be seen [here](https://bcace.github.io/ochre.html).
-This repo contains three projects:
+(Currently the library is in experimental state, I'm still building a set of test cases, benchmarking simulation runs and comparing results, all of which can be seen [here](https://bcace.github.io/tay.html).)

+(This repo contains three projects:
 * tay - the library itself,
 * benchmark - executable that runs simulations for different test cases, checks that all run correctly and logs run-times,
-* flocking - a showcase program that uses the library to its fullest potential, see [one of the videos](https://www.youtube.com/watch?v=DD93xIQqz5s).
+* flocking - a showcase program that uses the library to its fullest potential, see [one of the videos](https://www.youtube.com/watch?v=DD93xIQqz5s).)

+## Features

+...

 ## How does it work?

+... various space partitioning structures, multithreaded, plus (for now) experimental support for execution on GPU via OpenCL

 First, a Tay state has to be created: